KeyanSong/431-2018/slides/class23/README.md

 > A data analysis is successful if the audience to which it is presented accepts the results.

+At the end of the piece, he writes something which resonates with me a lot, especially as I think about evaluating your projects next month.

+> Good communication with an audience can often play a much bigger role in success than whether you used a linear model or quadratic model.
+Trust between an analyst and audience is critical when an analyst must make choices about what to present and what to omit.
+Admitting that human nature plays a role in data analysis success is difficult because humans are highly subjective, inconsistent, and difficult to quantify.
+However, I think doing so gives us a better understanding about how to judge the quality of data analyses and how to improve them in the future.

 ## Visualization of the Day

 Nathan Yau gives us "[A Day in the Life of Americans](https://flowingdata.com/2015/12/15/a-day-in-the-life-of-americans/)"